ryanallen/words-of-my-perfect-teacher/README.md

 </details>

 <details id="43"><summary>Note <sup>43</sup></summary>
-<i>sha sgren</i> [means](#means) meat which is excessively old but not necessarily rotten.
+<i>sha sgren</i> <a href="#means">means</a> meat which is excessively old but not necessarily rotten.
 Food can be stored for long periods of time in Tibet because of the very particular climatic conditions.
 </details><br>

 Furthermore, the moment when any of those numerous different causes of death might intervene is entirely unpredictable.
 Some die in their mother's womb, some at birth, others before they learn to crawl.
 Some die young; others die old and decrepit.
 Some die before they can get medicine or help.
 Others linger on, glued to their beds by years of disease, watching the living with the eyes of the dead; by the time they die, they are just skeletons wrapped in skin.
 Many people die suddenly or by accident, while eating, talking or working.
 Some even take their own lives.